Essentials

 List network interfaces.

-Search patterns in strings
+Search strings in files

 -e pattern